phax/peppol-commons/README.md

     * Extracted methods from `ISMPServiceMetadataProvider` into `ISMPExtendedServiceMetadataProvider`
     * Updated the DBNAlliance Pilot domain name
     * Moved method `PeppolCertificateHelper.getAllTrustedCertificates` to class `PeppolKeyStoreHelper`
-    * Added new methods to support Peppol Policy for use of Identifiers 4.3.0 and deprecated the old ones
+    * Added new methods to support Peppol Policy for use of Identifiers 4.3.0
+    * Added new annotations `@Pfuoi420` and `@Pfuoi430` to hint methods that are specification specific
 * v9.5.1 - 2024-08-11
     * Make sure that wildcard lookups including a "*" in the Customization ID will always fail
     * Added additional `SMPClientReadOnly.getWildcardServiceMetadataOrNull` overload